-Breastfeeding after laser frenectomy will not interfere with healing and can be done immediately, and many infants find it reassuring.
+Breastfeeding after laser frenectomy will not interfere with healing if when done immediately, and many infants find it reassuring.
 Breastmilk contains tremendous healing properties, so nursing can aid in a speedy recovery, as well.

 Some babies have difficulty latching right away due to numbness from anesthetic, but this usually wears off within 30-45 minutes.
 Don’t be alarmed if your baby needs some practice to adjust to a new breastfeeding technique.
 If a posterior tongue tie was released, it can take several weeks for an infant to become acclimated to nursing in a more efficient way.

 Consulting a lactation specialist can also be beneficial in helping your baby adapt to nursing after tongue tie and lip tie laser surgery.

 After Laser Frenectomy Sucking Exercises for Infants

 Babies having difficulty breastfeeding with tongue tie or lip tie can benefit from some simple sucking exercises designed to improve the quality of their sucking patterns.
 Sucking exercises are typically recommended to be implemented three days after the laser frenectomy, although can also be incorporated prior to the procedure to hasten post-surgery progress.
 Each exercise can be completed in 30-45 seconds.
 Performing the sucking exercises (if necessary) before the stretching exercises is suggested.